matthelmer/learn-physics-haskell/README.md

 This is not an official solution guide or affiliated with the book's author or publisher.
 All content is my own interpretation and work, created for educational purposes.

-## Contributions

 As this repository represents my personal learning journey, I'm not actively seeking contributions.
 However, if you spot an error or have a suggestion, feel free to open an issue for discussion.

-## Acknowledgments

-- Scott N. Walck for writing "Learn Physics With Functional Programming"
-- The Haskell community for creating and maintaining the language and its ecosystem

-© Matt Helmer 2025 - All Rights Reserved